Thursday, November 23, 2023

 • Did we test different page layouts and test which ones work better in terms of user interaction or sales conversion?

-To be more transparent, we let visitors know more about us behind the business.
-Our about us page has our humble beginnings, mission statements and family stories.
+In our effort to be more transparent we let visitors know more about us behind the business.
+On our about us page, we have our humble beginnings, mission statements and family stories.
 That’s not bad as we are trying to connect with our audience and hopefully will win their trust.

-But if for every post about product features or useful applications, we have two about company outings and workplace experience.
+But if for every post about product feature or useful application, we have two about company outings and workplace experience.
 There must be a focus on addressing every need of the customer while also being transparent about ourselves.
-Let us create a personal bond with our customers but let’s not overload them with our own life.
+Let us create a personal bond with our customers but let’s not overload them with your own personal life.

 We might have a flawed understanding on attracting customers.
-Offline, it means fancy lighting, eye-catching or thought-provoking slogans, and style distinctive from the competition.
-But online, it’s more about user experience: clean, straight-to-the-point messaging, easy-to-navigate design, and less clutter like fancy graphics, flashing banners or auto-playing videos, and intrusive sounds that distract and annoy visitors.
+Offline, it means fancy lighting, eye-catching or thought-provoking slogans and style distinctive from competition.
+But online, it’s more about user experience: clean, straight to the point messaging, easy to navigate design and less clutter like fancy graphics, flashing banners or auto-playing videos and intrusive sounds that distract and annoy visitors.

 We might focus on these unnecessary bells and whistles that we fail to proofread content.
-As a result, we fail to fix grammar and punctuation mistakes in the copy and descriptions that do not necessarily reflect the right product.
+As a result we fail to fix grammar and punctuation mistakes in the copy, as well as descriptions that do not necessarily reflect the right product.

-Once we have converted sales, we might think they are mere customers.
-Sometimes when products fail or services offered aren’t what they are receiving, customers usually try to voice our concerns, and emotions can get tense if the issue is not addressed properly.
+Once we have converted a sales, we might just think they are mere customers.
+Sometimes when products fail or services offered aren’t what they are receiving, customers usually try to voice our concerns and emotions can get tense if the issue is not addressed properly.

 Let us ask ourselves: